 Proposing to your partner is one of the most exciting parts of your relationship.
 However, the process can be quite intimidating, especially when it comes to picking the right size for the ring.
-However, many do not know that it is possible to get your ring resized.
+If you miscalculate, you might wonder about the time it takes to resize a ring.
+Thankfully, resizing a ring could take less time than you might expect.
+Many are unaware that it is possible to get your ring resized.

 There are two options available for getting a ring resized: traditional and quick.